 Click outside the box below, click Ctrl + several times, then scroll.

 - National Center for Fathering, U.S. Department of Education.
 (June 2000).
 A Call to Commitment: Fathers’ Involvement in Children’s Learning.
 U.S. Department of Education and U.S. Department of Health and Human Services, p.
 1-2.

 Peer-Reviewed Journal Article References:

-QUESTION 2 What are some areas in which fathers’ involvement has significant effects on children?
+QUESTION 1 What is the impact when fathers are involved in their children’s education?
 To select and enter your answer go to Test.